marygracemoesta/R-User-Guide/Spark_Distributed_R/single_v_distributed.md

 <img src="http://training.databricks.com/databricks_guide/gentle_introduction/spark_cluster_tasks.png" width=850 height=300><br>

 Driver programs access Spark through a `SparkSession` object, which is already instantiated for you in Databricks Notebooks.
 In a sense, you can think of the notebook environment as the driver.
-When working in RStudio, you'll have to establish the connection to the SparkSession before submitting work to the cluster.
+When working in RStudio (either via Databricks Connect or R Studio Server Integration), you'll have to establish the connection to the SparkSession before submitting work to the cluster.

-The details of your Apache Spark application can be viewed in the `Spark Web UI`.
+The details of your Apache Spark application can be viewed in the `Spark Web UI` when working in either Databricks notebooks or R Studio.
 The web UI is accessible in Databricks by going to "Clusters" and then clicking on the "View Spark UI" link.
 Alternatively, you can click at the top left of a notebook where you would select the cluster to view its Spark Web UI.

 ### Spark with R